JeffersonLab/clas12-timeline/doc/qa.md

 - some Run Groups produce a table (spreadsheet) of runs and notes about each of them
 - cross check the QADB, and make changes as necessary
-- consider also updating the Run Group's table, though that is the responsibility of the Run Group, not of the QADB maintainers
+- consider also updating the Run Group's table, if necessary, though that is the responsibility of the Run Group, not of the QADB maintainers
 </details>

 <details>